-Whether you run a business or charity, are responsible for buildings such as churches or shops or just simply a homeowner, you’ll want to keep yourself and others around you safe in inclement weather.
+Whether you run a business or charity, or are responsible for buildings such as churches or shops or just simply a homeowner, you’ll want to keep yourself and others around you safe in inclement weather.

 With snow forecast across most parts of the UK this week, we have drawn together our top cold weather tips to help you take care of your buildings as well as your people.